fluffy/farmbot-notes/farmbot-log.md

 The RAMPS shield seemed to be out of stock most places but (http://www.sainsmart.com/) had them.
 All the stuff from sainsmart arrived quickly in nice case.
 I had not ordered from them before but I will use them again.

+Update: the cable carriers from inventables had a bend radius that was too large and did not work.
+Hoever the smaller 15mm x 30mm carriers from inventables look like they might work.

 # Building Tracks - Day 1